 If you are submitting a paper to a Special Section or Special Issue of ECRA, then follow these instructions:

-1. Author registers in EES, and follows the submission instructions given on the site.
+1. Author registers in Editorial Manager, and follows the submission instructions given on the site.

 2. Select 'Submit Manuscript' from the 'Main Menu.'

 3. When choosing 'Article Type' please select the title of the Special Section or Special Issue to which you wish to submit.

 Please submit the names and institutional e-mail addresses of several potential referees.
 For more details, visit our Support site.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.